 Ultraviolence is the strong record that Del Rey needed to establish her career.

-Del Rey’s always had a lot of the glamorous torch song in her musical DNA, and it’s brought to the fore on 2015’s Honeymoon.
+The glamorous torch song has always been part of Lana Del Rey’s musical DNA, and it’s brought to the fore on 2015’s Honeymoon.
 The rock guitars of Ultraviolence are replaced by cinematic strings, bringing out her retro glamour.
 Her main collaborator is producer and songwriter Rick Nowels, who also worked on parts of her previous two records, producing ‘Summertime Sadness’ on Born to Die.
 It’s a good sound for Del Rey, although the overlength is detrimental as Honeymoon runs for more than an hour.